 -

-If you’re visiting multiple homes, pairing a jar of pineapple tarts with other items from the CNY goodies and Chinese New Year cookies collection makes your gift feel thoughtful and complete without overcomplicating it.
+If you’re visiting multiple households, pairing pineapple tarts with selections from the CNY goodies and Chinese New Year cookies collection creates a thoughtful, complete gift without overcomplicating your choice.

 7. Price vs Value: What’s Worth Paying For?

-Premium pineapple tarts cost more but the difference is usually in:
+Premium pineapple tarts cost more for good reasons:

 -